Parental Controls

 • If we think a contact is unsafe, they're gone.

-Why these rules matter: Kids don't fully understand the risks of strangers online.
+Why this rule matters: Kids don't fully understand the risks of strangers online.
 Many predators disguise themselves as kids.
-We trust our kids, but we don't blindly trust people on the Internet.
+We trust our kids, but we don't blindly trust people on the internet.

 Our rules: